akka/akka/akka-docs/src/main/paradox/scala/actors.md

 instance defined by the `Props` but the incarnation and hence the UID remains the same.
 As long as the incarnation is same, you can keep using the same `ActorRef`.
-Restart is handled by the [Supervision Strategy](fault-tolerance.md#creating-a-supervisor-strategy) of actor's parent actor, and there is more discussion about [what restart means](../general/supervision.md#what-restarting-means)
+Restart is handled by the @ref:[Supervision Strategy](fault-tolerance.md#creating-a-supervisor-strategy) of actor's parent actor, and there is more discussion about @ref:[what restart means](general/supervision.md#supervision-restart).

 The lifecycle of an incarnation ends when the actor is stopped.
 At that point the appropriate lifecycle events are called and watching actors